 After that Elisabeth complains that "engaging two tons of metal when I need to fetch a dozen eggs" but goes on to say she loves small towns and wilderness.
 Ah lets live in the city and romanticize the country but hate suburia.

-I hardly know where to start.
-First off, I have spent the last three years working as a real estate agent in an area where small towns are abundant along with a number of subdivisions.
-However, it is not my career that prompted me to write a response to "Could it be that the detached single-family home is a historical aberration?"
+Since 2006, I have lived in an area where small towns are abundant and sprinkled between the towns are a number of subdivisions.
+While I was in real estate for a few years, it is not my former career that prompted me to write a response to "Could it be that the detached single-family home is a historical aberration?"

 It is my experience of living in a variety of places.